Rdk0/notes/README.md

 renameamp /path/dir - replaces "amps;" present in some journal names with "and" for all .md and .pdf files in directory

-removespace /path/dir - replaces all speces in .md and .pdf files in directory
+removespace /path/dir - replaces all spaces in files ending with .md and .pdf files in directory